 Balancing affordability, reliability, and sustainability

 For instance, if we made our energy system 100% sustainable, we would likely see a big increase in household energy costs.
-A report calculated that the cost impact for households if New Zealand was to achieve 100% renewable energy could be an additional $2,700 per household a year.
-That’s an additional $225 each month!
-The reason for the cost increase is the need to overbuild solar and wind generation to ensure enough electricity to power the country at peak demand times.
-This will likely also result in a lot of energy wastage, as we aren’t able to cost-effectively store excess solar and wind generation yet.
-Generating 100% renewable energy requires a huge investment and would significantly increase energy costs to consumers.
-To be fully renewable, while also being affordable, risks not having enough electricity to meet demand at peak times.
+The reason for the cost increase is the need for extra solar and wind generation to ensure enough electricity to power the country at peak demand times.
+We aren’t able to cost-effectively store excess solar and wind generation yet, so this would also result in energy wastage; while also risking not having enough electricity to meet demand at peak times.

 The key is balance, and natural gas has an important role to play in helping reduce overall demand for electricity and keeping energy affordable for everyday Kiwis.
-Emerging energy technologies will also reduce, or even eliminate, net carbon emissions and provide alternative clean energy gas sources.
+Emerging energy technologies will also reduce net carbon emissions and provide alternative clean energy gas sources for the future - watch this space!